raphaelmansuy/tutorials/07_agent/12_chapter.md

 Throughout this chapter, we've explored:

-- **Current Capabilities**: Live API for voice interactions, Thinking agents for transparent reasoning, and video generation for automated content creation
+- **Current Production Capabilities**: Live API with Gemini 2.0 Flash Live, Thinking agents with configurable budgets, and Veo 2 video generation
+- **Latest Model Updates**: Gemini 2.5 Flash-Lite for cost optimization, stable pricing for 2.5 Flash/Pro, and enhanced enterprise features
 - **Strategic Frameworks**: How to evaluate and adopt new agent technologies based on your organization's needs and risk tolerance
 - **Implementation Patterns**: From basic agents to sophisticated multi-modal, reasoning systems with proper enterprise context management
-- **Production Considerations**: Streaming architectures, security, monitoring, and scalability for enterprise deployments
+- **Production Considerations**: Streaming architectures, security, monitoring, and scalability for enterprise deployments using ADK v1.0.0

 The capabilities we've covered represent just the beginning.
 With Google's continued innovation in Vertex AI, new breakthroughs in agent capabilities emerge regularly.
 The organizations that understand this evolution and position themselves strategically will be the ones that lead their industries.